COSC-499-W2023/year-long-project-team-13/README.md

 ### Step 4: FFmpeg Installation

-If FFmpeg is not installed on your system, follow the instructions:
+FFmpeg is required to convert webm files to mp4 format.
+Follow the instructions below to install FFmpeg on your system:

 - Windows 10/11: